GenBench/GenBench.github.io/_pages/collaborative_benchmarking_task.md

 #TODO ADD: some suggestions?
 Point out that they can ask submitters to provide specific information about the training corpus, and refer to example?

 #### I have an evaluation task that doesn't fit the existing protocols, can I propose a change?
 Yes, reach out to us at genbench@googlegroups.com.
-We welcome proposals that extend our current benchmark, but we cannot guarantee that we will implement any fixes or changes in time for the workshop.
+We welcome proposals that extend our current implementation, but we cannot guarantee that we will implement any fixes or changes in time for the workshop.

 #### Are there any minimal requirements for CBT papers?
 Other than the inclusion of a [GenBench evaluation card](https://genbench.org/eval_cards/), there are no strict requirements for CBT papers.

-#### What should be on the doc.md page of my task?